 Potential Financial Steps for T-Mobile Employees in October

-October title with boxed bullet points: Evaluate stock purchased at a discount, Book holiday plans, Complete open enrollment, Update beneficiaries and estate plan, and Plan year and health expenses.
+Title: "October" with bullet points: Evaluate stock purchased at a discount, Book holiday plans, Complete open enrollment, Update beneficiaries and estate plan, and Plan year and health expenses.
 Wooden background, leaves and Scaled Finance logo.

 It’s Fall!